 We can teach our clients a variety of somatic self practices (Orgasmic Yoga, conscious breathing, pelvic workouts, etc), which involve self-touching, breathing, movement, sound, visualizations, sensate focus, etc. It is a solo practice meaning clients concentrate on their own inner processes and not on interpersonal contact.

 The intention for these practices is to become a better lover for ourselves first.
 The most exciting thing about these practices is that you can apply them wherever and whenever you want.
-Application of Orgasmic Yoga meditations, for example, can have profound impact on all spheres of your life.
+Application of Orgasmic Yoga meditations, for example, can have a profound impact on all spheres of your life.
 When we practice it regularly, we feel more of our own body, become aware of our deepest needs and desires.
 Probably the top solo practice we can recommend to everyone is mindful masturbation.
 It represents the essence of Sexological Bodywork – we awaken somatic awareness by focusing on bodily sensations and consciously learn to play with arousal noticing how it expands.

 What You Can Get By Using Self Practices